Bibbott0/CXL_internship/Analysis_markdown.md

 In the case of this NZ data ^ there are around 2500 differenct camera trap locations making this table view pretty inefficient.

-Bar Plot for easier visualisation (with so many locations its hard to see y-axis, important part is seeing bar distribution for overall veiw.)

-Plots can be seen in Distribution figures folder
+**Bar Plot for easier visualisation** (with so many locations its hard to see y-axis, important part is seeing bar distribution for overall view.) - Plots can be seen in Distribution figures folder
 ``` r
 species_list <- unique(location_dist_df$Species)